AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

 .. centered:: **Verification Rules**

+9. A state abstraction whose Part_Of aspect specifies a task unit or protected unit shall be named in the Initializes aspect of its enclosing package.

-9. A ``global_item`` occurring in the Global aspect specification of the main subprogram or of a task unit having a mode of Output or In_Out shall not denote a variable whose Constant_After_Elaboration aspect is True.
+10. A ``global_item`` occurring in the Global aspect specification of the main subprogram or of a task unit having a mode of Output or In_Out shall not denote a variable whose Constant_After_Elaboration aspect is True.

-10. At most one task (including the environment task) shall ever call (directly or via intermediate calls) the protected entry (if any) of a given protected object.
+11. At most one task (including the environment task) shall ever call (directly or via intermediate calls) the protected entry (if any) of a given protected object.
 [Roughly speaking, each protected object which has an entry can be statically identified with